Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.

 Since the CPF money can only be use after 55 years of age, we recommend that you grow it before you reach 55.

 We also recommend NOT TO USE third party like insurance companies to invest your CPF.
+Even when the sales charges will decrease and eventually goes to zero in 1st October 2019.

 Because the percentage of commission pay to these companies and agents can go from 10% to 50% in the first year.
 So in theory, you are only using 50% to 90% of your intended investment!
 Making it an instant loss when you purchase them.
 That is why they always say you need a certain number of years to see that the policy is breakeven.